BaronKhan/VoiceRecognitionRPG/system-design.md

 - Find the best action, remove its index from words and tags
 - Get candidate target indices
 - Find best target, remove it from words and tags
 - Get candidate contexts (items)
 - Find best context (no need to remove)

+For exploration mode:
+- Tag input
+- Assert that both lists are equal
+- Get candidate action indices
+- Find the best action, remove its index from words and tags
+- Get candidate contexts (items)
+- Find best context (no need to remove)